maxonary/over-engineered-hello-world-mvc/README.md

 The Model-View-Controller (MVC) is an architectural pattern that separates an application into three main logical components:

 - Model - Application core, data and business logic -> responsible for maintaining data
-- View - Represation of data -> takes data from the model and renders it
+- View - Representation of data -> takes data from the model and renders it
 - Controller -> User input receiver -> glues together model and view

 Each of these components are built to handle specific development aspects of an application.
 MVC is one of the most frequently used industry-standard web development framework to create scalable and extensible projects.